Mike Williams, WR, Clemson

 Corey Davis, WR, Western Michigan

 Height: 6-3.
 Weight: 209.
 Arm: 33.
 Hand: 9.13.
 Projected 40 Time: 4.52.
 Projected Round (2017): 1-2.
-3/18/17: In 2016, Davis hauled in 97 receptions for 1,500 yards and 19 touchdowns.
+4/25/17: In 2016, Davis hauled in 97 receptions for 1,500 yards and 19 touchdowns.
 He continued to impress with his route-running, hands, size, quickness, and dangerous run-after-the-catch skills.
 Davis is a polished receiver who would be a great fit in a West Coast offense.
 One source compared Davis to Demaryius Thomas coming out of Georgia Tech, except Davis isn't quite as thick as Thomas was then.
-Sources from multiple teams say they think Davis could be a late first-round pick.
+Sources from multiple teams say they think Davis could be a late first-round pick, while some teams think he could slip to the second round.

 7/30/16: Sources label Davis as long, fast and athletic.
 He has impressed evaluators with good route-running, hands and deceptive speed, too.
 Sources say that Davis was getting second-round grades prior to him deciding to return for his senior year.
 Davis was banged up in 2015, but he still produced with 82 receptions for 1,253 yards with 11 touchdowns.
 In 2014, Davis was excellent with 78 catches for 1,408 yards and 15 touchdowns.
 He had quality production as a freshman as well (67-941-6).